TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.31.md

 ---

-For by these he judgeth the peoples; He giveth food in abundance.
+For by these he judges the people.
+He gives food in abundance.